-SIFA has organised Knowledge Conclaves (KC) as part of ‘Aquaex India 2018’ and ‘2019’ at Hyderabad.
-One of the important objectives was to facilitate sustainable development of aquaculture for the benefit of both aqua farmers and fish consumers.
-In the first KC challenges and opportunities for introduction of internationally successful culture practices and management systems were presented by world renowned scientists and entrepreneurs.
-The main emphasis of the second KC was to signify the importance of genetically improved fish seed and quality feed in enhancing fish production.
-The need of hygienic fish marketing system and adoption of fish quality standards were also highlighted.
+SIFA was instrumental in organising the popular Knowledge Conclaves (KC) as part of Aquaex India 2018, 2019 and 2020.
+One of the important objectives was to facilitate the sustainable development of aquaculture for the benefit of both aqua farmers and fish consumers.
+In the first KC challenges and opportunities for the introduction of internationally successful cultural practices and management systems were presented by world-renowned scientists and entrepreneurs.
+The main emphasis of the second KC was to signify the importance of genetically improved fish seeds and quality feed in enhancing fish production.
+The need for a hygienic fish marketing system and the adoption of fish quality standards were also highlighted.

-[i] improved governance and policy support across the aquaculture value chain [ii] private and public initiatives in adoption of innovative technologies and [iii] enhancing the domestic fish consumption for development of Sustainable Aquaculture in the country.
+[i] improved governance and policy support across the aquaculture value chain [ii] private and public initiatives in the adoption of innovative technologies and [iii] enhancing the domestic fish consumption for the development of Sustainable Aquaculture in the country.